 Identifying single and multi bat occurences

-Bat activity in the cave was recorded for at total of about 18 hours over four nights in the cave.
+Bat activity in the cave was recorded for a total of about 18 hours over four nights in the cave.
 Bats flew into the cave, and either headed straight for the roosting site or performed circling flights within the cave and exited.
 Bats also flew from the roosting site out of the cave.
 Most of the entries and exits observed were with single bats (%AGE HERE), and a minority of bat flights in the cave were with more than one bat (%AGE HERE).

 The start and end of all bat flight bouts in each video were manually annotated by an observer following a series of pre-defined criteria to ensure repeatability (See Supplementary Information).
 Each flight bout annotation recorded the number of flying bats as seen over the two camera views.